 - Mt Fuji area sightseeing tour

 I hope I’ve helped you plan your trip to Mt Fuji 5th Station from Tokyo.
-I’ve tried to make the info as clear as possible, but if you have any other questions, feel free to leave it in the comments.
-I’ll do my best to answer all your questions to make your journey as pain-free as possible.
+I’ve tried to make the info as clear as possible, but if you have any other questions or suggestions, feel free to leave them in the comments.
+In the mean time, now that you know how to get there, check out my itinerary for spending a day at Mt Fuji.

 Please pin this post if you found it useful!